TUITION FEES AND LIVING EXPENSES

 *Erasmus+ scholarship Internship (Ulyss scholarship)

-During your Master Thesis work , you’ll have the possibility to apply to the Erasmus+ scholarship Internship (Ulyss scholarship).
-It is a grant proposed to students completing an internship in a company during their studies.
+Before the start of your Master Thesis work , you’ll have the possibility to apply to the Erasmus+ scholarship Internship (Ulyss scholarship).
+It is a grant proposed to students completing an internship in a company or a university during their studies.

 To apply for this scholarship you will need to meet some requirements:

-– First of all, your internship must be validated by an agreement and signed by ISARA.
+– First of all, your internship must have been validated by an agreement and signed by ISARA.

-– It has to be a “professional internship” and take place in a company / association / organization (not in a University as a research internship).
-If the internship does not take in a company, you must ask an attestation confirming that your work is not funded by European funds.
+– If the internship does not take place in a company, you must ask an attestation confirming that your work is not funded by European funds.

 – It must take place in a European country (except in Switzerland).